Electrical Engineering 149 — Introduction to Embedded Systems (4 Units)

 The design of embedded systems depends heavily on good modeling between the system and the environment and on ensuring that the system satisfies well-defined specifications in its operating environment.
 Many embedded systems are deployed in safety-critical applications or require very precise operation (in industries such as avionics, automotive, or medical), which further motivates modeling embedded systems to allow for systematic analysis.
 With this said, the most important concept in this class is the study of finite state machines, in a synchronous composition, to model the system as a determinate and analyzable process whose behavior can be studied with automated tools and in simulation.

-You program the logic for a Luminary microcontroller on the iRobot to go up and down a slope, avoiding obstacles, by making use of attached accelerometers, infrared cliff sensors, mechanical bump triggers, and mechanical wheel drop triggers to detect collisions or cliffs.
-Then you time your iRobot and compete with your fellow classmates.
+For some of the labs, you program the logic for a microcontroller on a Kobuki robot (like a Roomba) to go up and down a slope, avoiding obstacles, by making use of attached accelerometers, infrared cliff sensors, mechanical bump triggers, and mechanical wheel drop triggers to detect collisions or cliffs.
+Then you time your Kobuki and compete with your fellow classmates.
 The other cool aspect was the poster presentation at the end of the semester, where you see what the other groups spent their many hours programming.
 Past projects have included:

 - 2 Lego NXTs simulating a game of Pacman in a cardboard 6x6 maze